Our Services

 Helpful Resources

-There are several factors to consider if you are still in pain with suspected or confirmed Crohn’s: the diagnosis may be incomplete or incorrect, inflammation may be uncontrolled despite treatment, or complications like strictures, fistulas, abscesses, or malnutrition may be driving symptoms.
+Still in pain with suspected or confirmed Crohn's disease?
+Several factors could explain persistent symptoms: the diagnosis may be incomplete or incorrect, inflammation may remain uncontrolled despite treatment, or complications such as strictures, fistulas, abscesses, or malnutrition may be driving your pain.

-See below for a step by step plan to get a Crohn’s second opinion, which tests and labs to review or repeat, how to optimize medications with an IBD specialist, urgent red flags that need immediate care, and the nutrition and mental health supports that can shape your next steps.
+Below, you'll find a step-by-step plan for getting a Crohn's second opinion, which tests and labs to review or repeat, how to optimize medications with an IBD specialist, urgent red flags requiring immediate care, and the nutrition and mental health supports that can guide your next steps.

 Living with ongoing stomach pain, diarrhea, fatigue, or unexplained weight loss can be exhausting—especially if you've already seen a doctor and still don't feel better.
 If you've been diagnosed with Crohn's disease but treatment isn't working, or if your symptoms don't quite fit the diagnosis you were given, it may be time to consider a Crohn's disease second opinion.